Hank Greenwald

 Howard Sanford "Hank" Greenwald (June 26, 1935 — October 22, 2018) was an American sportscaster, known best for being a play-by-play announcer for the San Francisco Giants of Major League Baseball.

 Biography

 Early career

 A native Detroiter, Greenwald changed his name from Howard to Hank to honor Detroit Tigers Hall of Famer Hank Greenberg.

-Greenwald attended the Syracuse University's journalism school and graduated in 1957.
+Greenwald attended Syracuse University's journalism school and graduated in 1957.
 He began his broadcasting career on WAER calling Syracuse Orange Football games during the heyday of Jim Brown, Ernie Davis, Floyd Little, and Larry Csonka.
 He was also a broadcaster for the former NBA team, the Syracuse Nationals.
 In the 1960s, he broadcast Hawaii Islanders baseball in the Pacific Coast League.

 San Francisco Giants (first and second stints) and the New York Yankees

 Greenwald began calling games for the Giants in 1979, but ended this stint in 1986, after Greenwald had a disagreement with station management.
 After joining the New York Yankees radio broadcast team for the next two seasons, Greenwald returned to the Giants in 1989 when the team reached the World Series.
 Greenwald later expressed resentment toward Yankees owner George Steinbrenner, saying "Steinbrenner is everything you've heard, maybe worse."

 He remained in San Francisco until 1996, when he announced his retirement.
 At the time he retired, Greenwald had announced 2,798 consecutive games.
 In his book This Copyrighted Broadcast, Greenwald cites disagreements with Giants' Vice President Larry Baer as his reason for retiring.
 The Giants hired former Baltimore Orioles and ESPN announcer Jon Miller as Greenwald's replacement.

 Perhaps Hank Greenwald's most memorable call was his emotional description of the final out in Game 5 of the 1989 National League Championship Series (which sent the San Francisco Giants to the World Series for the first time since 1962).